quicwg/base-drafts/draft-ietf-quic-transport.md

 It is necessary to limit the amount of data that a sender may have outstanding at any time, so as to prevent a fast sender from overwhelming a slow receiver, or to prevent a malicious sender from consuming significant resources at a receiver.
-This section describes QUIC's flow-control mechanisms.

-QUIC employs a credit-based flow-control scheme similar to HTTP/2's flow control
+To this end, QUIC employs a credit-based flow-control scheme similar to that in HTTP/2 {{?HTTP2}}.
-{{?HTTP2}}.
 A receiver advertises the number of octets it is prepared to receive on a given stream and for the entire connection.
-This leads to two levels of flow control in QUIC: (i) Connection flow control, which prevents senders from exceeding a receiver's buffer capacity for the connection, and (ii) Stream flow control, which prevents a single stream from consuming the entire receive buffer for a connection.
+This leads to two levels of flow control in QUIC:

+* Stream flow control, which prevents a single stream from consuming the entire receive buffer for a connection.

+* Connection flow control, which prevents senders from exceeding a receiver's buffer capacity for the connection, and

 A data receiver sends MAX_STREAM_DATA or MAX_DATA frames to the sender to advertise additional credit.
-MAX_STREAM_DATA frames send the maximum absolute byte offset of a stream, while MAX_DATA sends the maximum of the sum of the absolute byte offsets of all streams.
+MAX_STREAM_DATA frames send the maximum absolute byte offset of a stream, while MAX_DATA frames send the maximum of the sum of the absolute byte offsets of all streams.

-A receiver MAY advertise a larger offset at any point by sending MAX_DATA or MAX_STREAM_DATA frames.
-A receiver cannot renege on an advertisement; that is, once a receiver advertises an offset, advertising a smaller offset has no effect.
-A sender MUST therefore ignore any MAX_DATA or MAX_STREAM_DATA frames that do not increase flow control limits.

-A receiver MUST close the connection with a FLOW_CONTROL_ERROR error ({{error-handling}}) if the peer violates the advertised connection or stream data limits.

-A sender SHOULD send BLOCKED or STREAM_BLOCKED frames to indicate it has data to write but is blocked by flow control limits.
-These frames are expected to be sent infrequently in common cases, but they are considered useful for debugging and monitoring purposes.

 A receiver advertises credit for a stream by sending a MAX_STREAM_DATA frame with the Stream ID set appropriately.
 A receiver could use the current offset of